 Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 6.1 SugarCRM has developed a process to register and authorize personnel prior to being issued system credentials and granted the ability to access the system.
 Inspected SugarCRM's access control policy and noted it specified that personnel were only granted access to sensitive data to support a business need.
 No exceptions noted.
 6.2 Access requests or changes are documented in the onboarding IT request ticket and approved by the new hire's manager or HR.
 For a sample of new hires during the period, inspected the onboarding IT request and noted that access was approved by the new hire's manager or HR.
 No exceptions noted.
 6.3 Prior to or on the day of termination, an exit checklist is completed that documents the removal of system access.
 For a sample of terminations during the period, inspected the termination ticket and noted that it documented tasks completed as part of personnel termination and included removal of logical access to the SugarCRM platform.
+An exit checklist was not completed on their termination date for two of the 20 terminated individuals tested.
+No other exceptions noted.
+Management response: See section VI.

+Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 6.4 Terminated personnel's access to SugarCRM's platform and client data is removed within 24 hours of the termination date.
+For a sample of terminations during the period, inspected relevant system active user access listings and noted that access to the SugarCRM platform and client data was removed within 24 hours of the termination date.
+Email accounts for two of the 20 terminated individuals tested were accessed subsequent to their termination date.
+No other exceptions noted.
+Management response: See section VI.
+Inspected the audit logs for the two individuals terminated whose accounts were accessed after their termination date and noted that access was limited to personal email and OneDrive items and not to the production application or infrastructure.
 No exceptions noted.
-6.4 Terminated personnel's access to SugarCRM's platform and client data is removed within 24 hours of the termination date.
-For a sample of terminations during the period, inspected relevant system active user access listings and noted that access to the SugarCRM platform and client data was removed within 24 hours of the termination date.
+Inquired with management and determined that email and OneDrive were not part of normal business operations to store and transmit client data.
 No exceptions noted.
 6.5 To access the production environment, operations and support personnel must first authenticate to the custom SugarCRM platform via the corporate SSO solution and the MFA support tool.
 Inspected authentication parameters to the SugarCRM platform production environments and noted that each required authentication via SugarCRM's SSO solution and required MFA.
 No exceptions noted.